KofTwentyTwo/Claritas/README.md

 **File Processing** – Apply formatting rules across entire files with a single command.
 All changes in one undo action.

+## Project Structure

+Claritas is built as a multi-module Gradle project:

+- **`claritas-core`** – Pure Kotlin library containing all business logic for comment and Javadoc formatting.
+Platform-independent and reusable in CLI tools, other IDEs, or standalone applications.
+No IntelliJ dependencies.

+- **`claritas-intellij`** – IntelliJ IDEA plugin module.
+Provides PSI integration, UI components, settings persistence, and menu actions.
+Acts as a thin adapter between IntelliJ Platform and the core library.

+This architecture enables the core formatting logic to be reused in future projects (CLI tools, other editors, etc.) while keeping the IntelliJ-specific code isolated.

 ## Configuration

 Settings available at application or project level (stored in `.idea/claritas.xml`):